sharpest-minds/hiring-tips/README.md

 ## Your personal website

 You do need to have a personal website.
 But you don't need to over-think it.
-The most important thing is to have one.

 **What to do:** set up a website for yourself at the same domain as your email.
 Your personal website only needs to have 3 things on it:

-1. Your name.
+- Your name.

-2. A one-line blurb that describes you.
+- A one-line blurb that describes you.

-3. Links to your other online profiles (LinkedIn, Twitter, Medium).
+- Links to your other online profiles (LinkedIn, Twitter, Medium).

 That's it.
 You can add other things too, if you want.
 Just make sure those 3 things are on there.